csev/htaccess-indexes/README.md

 # htaccess-indexes

-A lightweight PHP application that replaces Apache's `Options +Indexes` functionality for browsing folders and files through a web interface.
+A lightweight PHP application that replaces Apache's `Options +Indexes` functionality in `.htaccess` for browsing folders and files through a web interface with a much nicer user interface and some decent

 ## Quick start